 These observations were consistent across the research.
 In examining the impact of additive manufacturing/3D printing Brown and Satyavolu for Cognizant's Centre for the Future of Work5, outline its potential to rapidly change the manufacturing sector - from "legacy industrial models" to "what you want, when you want it" manufacturing.
 Despite the impact 3-D printing will have, in their survey of 500 senior manufacturing executives, approximately 70 percent of respondents did not focus on a need for 3-D printing skills when asked about the impact of digital change.
-Instead they identified how 3-D printing is boosting the need for innovation skills, and that, as more tasks are automated, work will become more strategic.
+Instead they identified how 3-D printing is boosting the need for innovation skills.
 Specifically they identify that this will mean, less emphasis on discrete manufacturing equipment installation (and skills), and more focus on whether the new equipment will improve new digital business approaches.